Darnauer Group’s Community Relations Experience (partial)

 3. Aspen Highlands Merchants Association (MerA), Aspen, CO – 2001-2006

 Our firm managed and marketed this association of base village businesses where we were charged with developing and implementing a strategy to create awareness of the new Highlands Village and its businesses, to attract people to the plaza and drive traffic to the shops and restaurants.
-Our work involved staging several focus groups, strategic planning of all activities, consultation to the MerA board and all marketing and public outreach efforts to attract people to the Village after years of construction.
+Our work involved staging several focus groups, strategic planning of all activities, consultation to the MerA board and all marketing and public outreach efforts to attract people and get their feedback and were involved with the political hearing process to the Village after years of construction.

 Our marketing efforts included strategic event planning and production, theme development and the implementation of community relations plans.
 We created and produced Tuesday Night at the Movies, the Antique Car Show, Brew Fest, Maroon Bells Festival of Color and dozens of other weekly events.
 Our tactics included production of posters, Main Street banners, bus signs, flyers, rack cards, website and advertising plus extensive merchant promotions and publicity.
 The strategy of reaching out to the community was very successful.
 Hundreds of people attended the special events, including up to 800 at the weekly movie nights.
 We also staged an annual Media Day to launch each summers’ activities.